-This last point, while obvious, is quite important.
+This last point may seem obvious, but it is quite important.
 It's not a good idea to add commonly searched terms to try and force a file to show up in search results.
 This can frustrate users, and might even motivate them to delete the file.

-thumbnail.mimeType property to the appropriate type for the image format.
+thumbnail.mimeTypeto the appropriate type for the image format

 - Thumbnails may be uploaded in PNG, GIF, or JPG formats.